MeesterDev/fayQuery/README.md

 Sets the value as a property for all items in the list.

 #### fayQuery list: .setAttribute(attributeName, value)
 Sets the value as a attribute for all items in the list.
-Will not whether the elements in the list have the setAttribute() method implemented.
+Will not check whether the elements in the list have the setAttribute() method implemented.

 #### fayQuery list: .append(propertyName, value)
 Sets or appends the value as a property for all items in the list.

 #### fayQuery list: .appendAttribute(attributeName, value)
 Sets or appends the value as a attribute for all items in the list.
-Will not whether the elements in the list have the setAttribute() method implemented.
+Will not check whether the elements in the list have the setAttribute() method implemented.

 #### fayQuery list: .setStyle(properties)
 Sets the styles defined in properties.